-Probationers and parolees are classified into four grades in accordance with the results of their initial risk and needs assessments.
+Parolees and probationers are classified into four grades in accordance with the results of their initial risk and needs assessments.
 The grade determines the required frequency of contact and the criteria for the measures against the bad conduct.
-Probationers and parolees are upgraded or downgraded depending upon the outcome of treatment.
+Parolees and probationers are upgraded or downgraded depending upon the outcome of treatment.